-Medium term actions (to end July 2024)
+Medium term actions (to end Dec 2025)

-- Avon Dasssett community will explore extending the limited use of the church for future events which could include the Parish Council using the church for more meetings. - Try to recruit new volunteers. - Local community (TG) also has good contacts at Kineton Art Club and he will contact them to see if they would like to hold a possible art exhibition. - LHF to contact local people to see if they want to be involved with the church.
+- Avon Dasssett community will explore extending the limited use of the church for future events which could include the Parish Council using the church for more meetings. - The community will set up a Friends Group.
+TBG - Local community (TBG) also has good contacts at Kineton Art Club and he will contact them to see if they would like to hold a possible art exhibition. - Raise funds for lighting project.

-Long term actions (to end January 2026)
+Long term actions (to end June 2027)

-- Arrange meeting with the with the Yew Tree pub management, to discuss possibilities of working together e.g. weddings at the church and receptions at the pub, this would be mutually beneficial. - Identify and approach contacts who may wish to use the church for exhibitions, use as gallery space or for other events. - Investigate suitability of church for more regular religious use. - Discuss potential for regular church related features, parish newsletter and inclusion of church updates in parish council meetings. - Consider means for increasing footfall and consequent donations. - Investigate if local funding sources are available for the low-level lighting at the church especially for events.
+- Arrange meeting with the with the Yew Tree pub management, to discuss possibilities of working together e.g. weddings at the church and receptions at the pub, this would be mutually beneficial. - Identify and approach contacts who may wish to use the church for exhibitions, use as gallery space or for other events. - Investigate suitability of church for more regular religious use. - Post regular church related features, parish newsletter and inclusion of church updates in parish council meetings and on village Whats App group. - Consider means for increasing footfall and consequent donations. - Explore level access from public footpath to the north of the church.